-Personnel, Operations, Technology, Postal Life Insurance, Human Resources Development, Planning respectively.
-The Joint Secretary and Financial Advisor to the Department is a permanent invitee to the Board.
+The Department of Posts comes under the Ministry of Communications.
+The Postal Service Board, the apex management body of the Department, comprises the Chairman and six Members.
+The six members of the Board hold portfolios of Personnel, Operations, Technology, Postal Life Insurance,Banking & DBT and Planning respectively.
+The Additional Secretary and Financial Advisor to the Department is a permanent invitee to the Board.
 The Board is assisted by a senior staff officer of the Directorate as Secretary to the Board.
 Deputy Directors General, Directors and Assistant Directors General provide the necessary functional support for the Board at the Headquarters.